nuhmanpk/SuperLogger/README.md

-# SuperLogger - Fun and Informative Print Statements for Python in Visual Studio Code
+## SuperLogger - Your All-in-One Universal Logger for Visual Studio Code

 ![SuperLogger Banner](https://raw.githubusercontent.com/nuhmanpk/SuperLogger/main/images/full-logo.png?token=GHSAT0AAAAAAB2DISRCH67IOVHUQJP6Y5CQZHB2MQQ)

-SuperLogger is a Visual Studio Code extension for Python developers that adds fun and informative print statements to your code.
-It includes random emojis and jokes to make your coding experience more enjoyable while helping you debug and understand your code better.
+SuperLogger is a versatile Visual Studio Code extension that enhances your coding experience across various programming languages.
+It provides entertaining and informative print statements with random emojis and jokes, making debugging a delightful and effective process.

+Supported Languages:

+Python
+JavaScript
+TypeScript
+Java
+C++
+C#
+Ruby
+PHP
+Swift
+Go
+Rust
+Kotlin
+and many more!
+Whether you're working on a Python script or a Java application, SuperLogger adds a touch of humor and clarity to your code, making it easier to identify issues and understand your program's flow."

+Feel free to modify it further to better match your preferences.

 ## For Mac
 ```